 This series of posts is adapted from the Library Information Seminar “Beyond Google Images”, which looks at issues and problems faced when sourcing images from the web and gives examples of a range of useful image resources available to College staff and students.
-An accompanying web page of links to image-related resources, searchable by resource type and subject, is available here.

 For Part 1: Introduction, click here.

 For Part 2: Google Images and other search engines, click here.

 For Part 3: Why use image databases?, click here.

 Part 4: Finding image collections on the web discusses the types of image collections available and provides advice on how to find them.

 Part 4: Finding image collections on the web

 The previous episodes have hopefully illustrated the benefits of looking in specialist image collections and databases.
 However, before we start our search we need to know where to look.
 This episode provides suggestions for finding collections of images relating to Art and Design and other subject areas, and identifies some useful tools for locating image collections.

 Finding Art and Design image collections